-Moonshot is a unique and innovative research project that will explore how nonprofit theatre companies make the highly speculative forecasts and decisions that determine their repertoire and season plans.
-These foundational decisions live at the intersection of the art and the business of theatre, and they have highly consequential implications for both artistic trajectory and organizational sustainability.
-These high risk decisions have not been the subject of research before, they are not on the curriculum in theatre schools, and they must be made with little or no conventional “data” about the potential of options under consideration to succeed as art or to appeal to audiences.
+Moonshot is a unique and innovative research project that is exploring how nonprofit theatre companies make the highly speculative forecasts and decisions that determine the plays and seasons they produce.
+These risky, foundational decisions live at the intersection of the art and the business of theatre.
+They have deeply consequential implications for both artistic trajectory and organizational sustainability, and they must be made with little or no conventional “data'' about their potential as art for audiences.
+They have not been the subject of research before; and they are not on the curriculum in theatre schools.

 Five case studies of Chicago theatres form the heart of Moonshot.
 Commenced in late 2018, they are anticipated to conclude by the end of 2021.

 Rivendell Theatre Ensemble was founded in 1998 and is dedicated to advancing the lives of women through theatre.

 The New Colony was founded in 2008 and is devoted entirely to new work utilizing “The TNC Process”.

 Remy Bumppo Theatre Company, formed in 1996, is an ensemble-driven company committed to producing “the great plays of the past and the important plays of today.”

 Lifeline Theatre, founded in 1983, adapts books and other literary works to create “stories that move us beyond the margins of our own lives.”